 Initialize and Configure Git LFS

-Initialize LFS on an existing repo or create a repo and initialize LFS from the start.
+Once you meet the System Requirements, initialize LFS on an existing repo or create a repo and initialize LFS from the start.

 Initializing LFS on an existing repo

 Navigate to your preferences and you should see the LFS tab:

 Note: If you do not see the LFS tab, make sure you have at least version 3.0.0 of GitKraken installed and you have installed the requirements listed above.